LancelotXIII/Grass-Whistle/README.md

 A window will open — that's Grasswhistle.
 You're ready to go.

-> 💡 **Want a standalone .exe instead?** Run `npm run pack:win` and find the portable executable inside the `release/` folder.
-No terminal needed to run it after that.

 ---

 ## 🌱 Part 2 — Generating a World Map